 Long-day plants, on the other hand, require nights that are shorter to flower.
 Examples of long-day plants are lettuce, spinach, petunia, wheat and arabidopsis.
 If accelerated flowering is not desired (e.g. in leafy greens production), the length of photoperiod should be adjusted, and very long photoperiods are not recommended.

 For example, lettuce usually shows a reverse linear relationship between photoperiod length and the time to flowering (Waycott 1995).
 Lettuce also shows large genetic variations in flowering time.
 Early flowering varieties grown under longer photoperiod (exceeding 14 to16h) can bolt before achieving market maturity.
 The effect of photoperiod is accelerated in higher temperatures.
 Other cultivars can be successfully grown under 20 h photoperiod (Waycott 1995) or even under continuous light (i.e. under 24h photoperiod) with healthy morphology and without any injury symptoms (Zha et al, 2019).
-Therefore, optimal photoperiod for lettuce must be individually adjusted to the genetic predisposition of cultivated varieties and growing conditions.
+Hence, the optimal photoperiod for lettuce should be individually adjusted based on genetic predisposition and growing conditions.

-There are also many species which are day-neutral i.e. their flowering is not dependant on the amount of light and darkness.
-Such plants simply produce flowers when they achieve an adequate life stage e.g. certain age or produce certain number of leaves.
+Some species are day-neutral, meaning their flowering isn’t dependent on light and darkness.
+These plants produce flowers when they reach a specific life stage, such as a certain age or a certain number of leaves.
 Although day neutral plants flower regardless of day length, their flowering and fruiting are stronger with a long photoperiod.
 Some cultivars may be day-neutral, even if other cultivars or varieties from the same species are photoperiod sensitive.

 Light of different colours can be used to regulate flowering of plants sensitive to day length